influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 This likely seems familiar if you've already been through through the other [getting started guides](/flux/v0.7/introduction/getting-started), which is by design.
 Flux's syntax is inspired by Javascript and other functional scripting languages.
-As you begin to apply these basic principles in real use cases such as creating data stream variables, custom functions, etc., the power of Flux and it's ability to query and process time series data is apparent.
+As you begin to apply these basic principles in real use cases such as creating data stream variables, custom functions, etc., the power of Flux and it's ability to query and process data is apparent.

 The examples below provide both multi-line and single-line versions of each input command.
 Carriage returns in Flux aren't necessary, but do help with readability.